 These materials will be cleaned on site and re-used elsewhere if possible.
 Where the materials cannot be re-used, they will be disposed of in accordance with relevant Acts and Regulations.

+Monitoring wells will be left in place until confirmation sampling indicates the absence of impacts.
+When impacts are absent, wells will be removed in accordance with industry best practices.

 Site Grading

 After the removal of landfarm material and any berm material above site guidelines, the site will be re-graded.